 The open-source platform offers unlimited themes and the variety can overwhelm a user.
 Few themes are free to use but you need to pay a price for the premium ones.

 Ease of use

-The basic layout of Shopify vs WordPress for e-commerce is quite similar and easy to use.
+The basic layout of both platforms is quite similar and easy to use.
 Editing and publishing are easier on both platforms.
-But you can still take the help of Shopify & WordPress e-commerce tutorials to get to know the features in detail.
+But you can still take the help of online tutorials to get to know the features in detail.

-Shopify vs WordPress, Shopify has more responsive themes and features on its e-commerce store.
+Shopify has more responsive themes and features on its e-commerce store.
 But not every WordPress theme is responsive on mobile phones.
-With a little effort, you can find a decent WordPress theme also.
+With a little effort, you can find a decent theme here.

 Shopify has a very intriguing interface which makes website building and designing effortless.

 4. E-commerce features

 One major difference between them is their e-commerce features.
 Shopify is a complete dedicated platform for e-commerce businesses.
 All its features and services are aligned to match the needs of users.

 WordPress free and paid platforms are not solely dedicated to the e-commerce business.
 It does not have in-built tools for its e-commerce platform.
 You can install plug-ins and third-party apps to work smoothly here.

 SEO is an important feature of every site as it increases the site’s ranking and visibility.
 Both WordPress and Shopify have strong tools for SEO.
 But the SEO tools of both platforms differ a little bit.